mutekinootoko/solr-vector-scoring/README.md

+# Solr 5.5 compatibility
+Based on saaay71's work, I've ported lucene and solr methods this sources uses but doesn't exist in version 5.5.

 # Vector Scoring Plugin for Solr : Dot Product and Cosine Similarity

 With this plugin you can query documents with vectors and score them based on dot product or cosine similarity.